List of GoBots characters: Fun Publications

 Bad Boy has a cameo in Transcendent by Fun Publications which occurred at the same time as Withered Hope.
 He can be seen standing in line for processing in Axiom Nexus.

 Bad Boy is a main character appearing in Withered Hope, a text and comic based story.
 Sent to investigate the effect the destroying their universe six Gobots are reformatted to look like an Autobots and Decepticons and sent through the Interfacer to the source of the disturbance - the 22nd level.
 They accidentally arrive on Transtech Cybertron where they are kept against their will in the city of Axiom Nexus.
 Bug Bite escapes without his allies using an astro beam device.
 While on Cybertron Bad Boy becomes friends with the Malignus gang.
 The remaining Gobots run afoul of the Transtech Decepticon General Demolishor in a criminal investigation but are aided by Airazor, Crystal Widow and Cheetor.
 The Gobots receive upgrades from the shop of Swindle, Swindle and Swindle and are able to leave the dimension thanks to stolen transit passes they obtain.
 Once they arrive on Earth of the 22nd level where they find Bug Bite and his new Decepticon allies Weirdwolf and Dreadwind.

 Toys

 Two toys were produced for Bad Boy.
 The first was released as a Gobot, based on the Machine Robo line from Japan.
 The second was a recolor of the Transformer Powerglide, released in Japan as an ehobby exclusive.

 Bent Wing

 Bent Wing was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Blaster

 Blaster, also known as RocketMan, is a Guardian Gobot who turns into a missile launcher.

 Animated series

 Blaster appeared in the episode "The Third Column" where he works in a Guardian weapons facility that was attacked by the Renegades.
 The attack was turned away by automated defenses.

 Bug Bite

 Bug Bite is a Renegade who has also appeared in the Transformers franchise as a recolor of the Autobot Bumblebee.
+Bug Bite is also a Yellow VW Beetle like Bumblebee, but larger and he carries a blaster that attaches to his cabin in car mode.